mmmries/eagle_eyes/cam/README.md

 ## Provisioning a Camera Node

 * use RaspiOS (32-bit) Lite
-* configure SSH keys, WiFi, etc using the imager
+* configure SSH keys, WiFi, etc using the imager and then burn the SD card
+  * make sure you modify the hostname to be something like `cam4.local`
+* after powering on the device you can try to find it using `ping cam4.local`
-* after booting install some dependencies:
+* now connect using `ssh pi@cam4.local` and install some dependencies:

 ```
 sudo apt-get install git python3-picamera ffmpeg elixir erlang-src erlang-dev